Born-Digital-US/islandora_scholar/modules/citation_exporter_extra/README.md

-Run <pre>composer install</pre> at the root of the folder to install the required libraries

 Place the block on the desired pages, and enable the formats that users can export to from the block configuration page.